MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 [Microsoft Antimalware](/azure/security/fundamentals/antimalware) is a no cost resource that provides real-time protection capability to assist in detection, quarantining and eradicating malicious software, spyware, and viruses:
 - Runs in the background with the need of user interaction
-- Provide alerts when unwanted or malicious software is downloaded, installed, or run
+- Provides alerts when unwanted or malicious software is downloaded, installed, or run
 - Offers secure-by-default configuration and antimalware monitoring
 - Scheduled scanning
 - Signature updates